RostislavSerkov/-sql-projects/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `NOT IN`, `IN`, `NOT EXISTS`, `EXISTS`, `UNION`, `EXCEPT`, `INTERSECT`                                                                                              |

-Please write a SQL statement which returns the missing days from 1st to 10th of January 2022 (including all days) for visits  of persons with identifiers 1 or 2 (it means days missed by both).
-Please order by visiting days in ascending mode.
-The sample of data with column name is presented below.
+Please write a SQL statement that returns the missing days from January 1 through January 10, 2022 (including all days) for visits by people with identifiers 1 or 2 (i.e., days missed by both).
+Please order by visit days in ascending mode.
+The sample data with column names is shown below.

 | missing_date |
 | ------ |